the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Spoils of War now provides double Slaves instead of Autocracy.
 		- The finisher bonus now adds +2 Food/Production/Water to every owned city while you have Slaves and +4 of the respective primary yield to each evil Great Improvement (Crystal Refinery, Narcotics farm, Oracle, Outpost, Prison farm).
 However, the combat bonus is reduced to 15%, but it no longer has an expiration date.
 	- Monopoly
 		- The +33% Water bonus to the Council from the opener bonus was moved to Planned Economy.
+It now adds +1 Culture to Markets.
-		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2.
+		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2 to the former.
 		- Mass Consumption's old effect has been thrown out; it instead adds +1 Water to Moisture traps/Water pumps and +25% more gifted resources from City-States.
 		- Venture Capital adds +2 Water to the four main Water buildings instead of reducing item purchase cost (this was moved to Privatization).
 		- Privatization's stat penalties were removed.
 It is no longer a game-breaking policy thanks to the Hazard Pay nerf.
 		- Entrepreneurship loses the extra GM generation and receives the reduced road maintenance which was part of Privatization + a buffed building maintenance cost reduction moved from the finisher bonus, and adds +2 Science to the main four Water buildings.
 		- Corporate Personhood now requires Entrepreneurship in addition to Privatization.
 		- The finisher bonus adds further yields to Moisture traps, Water pumps, Narcotics farms, Settlements and Wasteland Stations (+1 Water/Food for the first two, +2 Water/Science/Culture for Narcotics farms and Settlements, +2 Water/Food/Production for Wasteland Stations), but loses the tile purchase discount.
+It also awards a free Great Merchant.
 	- Collectivism
 		- The opener is nerfed to reduce the bonus to Great Engineer generation to 20%.
+However, it now unlocks access to a new mercenary unit.
 		- Re-Education loses the Culture penalties but also loses the Happiness bonuses; it instead adds +1 Production/Science to Factories, Prison Camps and Work Camps.
 		- Nationalization is replaced with Expropriation, which reduces Water costs of purchasing settlers and tiles to aid mid-game expansion (the old policy's effect was moved to the Workers' Facility in a nerfed form).
 		- Political Officers now requires Re-Education and boosts unit production instead of unit/city strength.
+Aircraft are excluded from the bonus.
-		- Shared Vision now requires both Re-Education and Expropriation and loses the previous Production/maintenance cost reduction bonuses but gains Planned Economy's old 33% Production boost to the Council.
+		- Shared Vision now requires both Re-Education and Expropriation and loses the previous Production/maintenance cost reduction bonuses but adds 10% Production to every Factory and 15% Production to the Council.
+		- Workers' Union no longer adds flat Production to your cities.
-		- The finisher bonus is buffed to add +2 Water/Science to every owned city.
+		- The finisher bonus is buffed to add +2 Water/Science to every owned city and award a free Great Engineer.
 	- Naturalism
-		- The opener is buffed to add +2 Food/Culture instead of +1 and a +20% bonus to Great Farmer generation.
+		- The opener is buffed to add +2 Food/Culture to all cities instead of +1 and a +20% bonus to Great Farmer generation.
 		- Emissions Standards removes the Production penalty to Coal Plants and adds an extra +1 Happiness/Culture to Recycling Plant and Carbon Capture buildings, along with +2 Production and +1 Power to Solar collectors and Wind farms.
 With the adjustments to Recycling Plants, it's finally no longer a bad policy.
 		- Physiolatry loses the Science penalty and gains extra Food, Production and Culture yields.
-		- Ecodefense is adjusted to make this ideology *more* warlike; it now unlocks access to a new unit who only exists to commit war crimes and provides 6 of them for free.
+		- Ecodefense is adjusted to make this ideology *more* warlike; it now unlocks access to a new unit who only exists to commit war crimes and provides 3 of them for free.
 		- Harmony gains the old effects of Differential Rationing and Civil Society to replace the lackluster stat bonus to cities of size 7+.
 		- Conservation buffs Farmer specialists to return +2 Water and adds +2 Water to Rainwater Purifiers.
-		- The finisher bonus loses the Faith purchase on Great Farmers (which was moved to Adaptation's finisher) but awards 2 of them for free.
+		- The finisher bonus loses the Faith purchase on Great Farmers (which was moved to Adaptation's finisher) but awards 2 of them for free, and now adds a 10% Production boost towards building the Utopia Project (moved here from Bionics Complete).
 	- Mechanization
 		- All of the Food/Growth maluses have been removed.
 		- The opener is adjusted to add 5% Production in all cities and lose the Science boost/Culture penalty.
 		- Automation loses the Science boost and now adds +2 Production/Happiness to Factories and Automated Factories.
 		- Logistics renamed to Integrated Attack Logistics and loses the minor healing bonus and Unit Supply bonus, but adds 50% Production to Automated units.
+		- Digitization no longer adds Faith to Data/Decryption Centers.
+It now adds +2 Culture/Happiness to those buildings.
-		- The finisher awards a free Purge Robot and increases the Production bonuses to 25%, but nerfs the extra quantity of strategic resources from 50% to 25% (this was not originally a nerf; Mechanization in the base scenario was buffed after this mod reworked the social policies).
+		- The finisher awards a free Great Engineer and Scientist and increases the Production bonuses to 25%.
 	- Bionics
 		- The opener is now +1 Science per 4 population instead of a flat +2 Science per city.
 		- Weather Engineering now adds +2 Water to Moisture traps, along with +2 Production and +1 Power to Solar collectors and Wind farms, making it much more useful.
-		- Eugenics loses the Unhappiness reduction and adds +15 starting XP to Military units.
+		- Eugenics's Unhappiness reduction and +2 Faith from having +2 active Specialists replaced with +2 Happiness from having 2+ active Specialists.
+The Strength bonus to Personnel units is increased to 25% and it adds +25 starting XP to Personnel units.
 		- Cybernetics loses the weak +1 Production per 10 population and adds 25% Production towards Military units.
-Additionally, the old effect of letting Personnel units retain full strength while wounded has been moved to a new "AI Implant" promotion granted by this tenet that also adds a 15% Strength bonus when attacking and additional healing.
+Additionally, the old effect of letting Personnel units retain full strength while wounded has been moved to a new "AI Implant" promotion granted by this tenet that also adds additional unit healing.
 		- Transhumanism adds a 33% reduction to Unhappiness in the Capital.
-		- The finisher bonus now awards a free Great General and Great Scientist instead of letting the player choose any one free Great Person, and adds a Production bonus towards Colony Ship Parts for players pursuing a Colonization Victory.
+		- The finisher bonus now awards a free Great General and Great Scientist instead of letting the player choose any one free Great Person, and adds a Production bonus towards the Biosphere Project, along with the Colony Ship Project and Colony Ship Parts for players pursuing a Colonization Victory.

 Belief Changes:
+- General
+	- Certain belief categories now prohibit the player from selecting more than one of that type of belief (unless they're able to pick two or more of the appropriate belief type at the same time, which I need to figure out how to fix).
+This currently applies to: Follower Beliefs that add Food yields and Enhancer Beliefs that increase religious pressure.
 - Pantheons
 	- Terrain based Pantheons and Strength of the Earth are limited to only add yields to tiles that are in the first and second rings of workable tiles for cities following that religion.
-However, Strength of the Earth doesn't apply this restriction to Manufactories or the Mining Pit ancient wonder, and adds an extra +1 Production/Faith to each.
+However, Strength of the Earth doesn't apply this restriction to Manufactories or the Mining Pit ancient wonder.
 	- Pantheons that added Happiness to Natural tiles no longer do so.
 	- Faith Healers is moved to Follower, only grants +10 HP of healing to units adjacent to the city, but grants a new "Healing Hands" promotion to Personnel units (boosts healing for adjacent units by +10 HP) and adds +2 Faith to Hospitals and Medical Labs.
 	- Fertility Rites buffed to add +25% Production towards Civilians and +1 Food/Faith to Food Stores (and replacements).
 	- Home and Hearth buffed to count every 5 population in capital cities for its extra yields.
-	- God of Commerce adds +2 Water instead of +2 Science.
+	- God of Commerce adds +2 Water instead of +2 Science, and adds +1 Faith to Markets, making it an actually useful Pantheon.
 	- Religious Settlements buffed to +25% expansion rate and adds +1 Culture, +2 Faith to National Wonders.
 	- Sacred Waters moved to Follower and buffed to add yields to Greywater Treatment Plant (+1 Water/Faith) and Hydroponic Farming (+1 Food/Faith) buildings.
 	- Sacrificial Fire buffed to add +10% Production towards Land Military units.
+	- Strength of the Earth no longer adds Production to any tiles except the Mining Pit, which now gains +2 Production/Faith if it spawns and the player chooses this belief.
 	- Works of Genius nerfed, only adding +2 Faith to Great Improvements and another +1 to cities with an active Specialist (along with +2 Science to those cities).
 - Founder
 	- Primacy has been made **inaccessible** until such time as a fitting new effect for this belief to help bolster CS relations becomes possible.
 Its current effect still exists in-game, but has been merged with Religious Unity.
 - Follower
-	- Art of War moved to Enhancer, locked behind Theocracy Complete, and the cost of unit purchase increased to 3x production cost.
+	- Art of War moved to Enhancer and locked behind Exodus of the Evangelists.
-	- Blessing of Peace moved to Enhancer, locked behind Theocracy Complete, and adjusted to +20% growth while at peace, +2 Food to Barracks.
+	- Blessing of Peace moved to Enhancer, locked behind Exodus of the Evangelists, and adjusted to +20% growth while at peace, +2 Food to Barracks.
-	- Feed the Faithful buffed to +2 Food from Monasteries and +3 from Megachurches.
+	- Feast of Flesh adjusted to add +2 Food, +1 Happiness to Ranches.
 	- Happiness in Faith reworked to add +2 Production, +1 Culture, but only +1 Happiness to Monasteries.
 	- Hymns of Praise moved to Pantheon and buffed to also add +1 Water to Shrines.
 	- Labor of Love nerfed to a cap of +10% extra Production.